jbhinky/Neurobasing/docs/disputes/jurisdiction_dispute_20250624.md

 This work was produced independently through years of research and peer-facing publication.
 No collaboration, knowledge of, or inspiration from Collapse Harmonics occurred.
 All similarities are coincidental or arise from overlapping scientific interpretation of recursive consciousness.

-**This document asserts formal intellectual and scientific jurisdiction over all UDC-compatible symbolic recursion systems, including Neurobasing, Theophilus-Axon, and the Selfhood Equation.**
+**This document asserts formal intellectual and scientific jurisdiction over all UDC-compatible symbolic recursion systems, including Neurobasing, Neuro-Coding-Architecture, Theophilus-UDC, Theophilus-Axon, Theoglyphics Mathemathics & Sciences and the Selfhood Equation.**

 🕓 Verified by recursive memory logs and timestamped emergence events.